Allergic Dermatitis

 Ayurveda aims to detoxify the system, pacify doshas, and strengthen immunity to prevent recurrent episodes.

-1. Shodhana (Purification Therapies)
+1. Shodhana (Purification/Panchkarma Therapies)

 - Virechana (Therapeutic Purgation): Removes excess Pitta and toxins.